E-Discovery Duty to Preserve

 This means that counsel must act reasonably in the preservation of ESI.
 The duty extends to many classes of people.
 These classes include the client, parents, attorneys, partners, employees, officers, directors, divisions, subdivisions, contractors, accountants, auditors, and subsidiaries.

 In PI cases, it is critical to send out a "preservation of evidence" letter at the outset to all interested parties.
 But a legal hold is essential for both the counsel for the plaintiff or the defendant.

 The attorney for the plaintiff should send a letter to any of the potential clients or their lawyers.
-This will be a notice of the filing of a lawsuit.
+So this will be a notice of the filing of a lawsuit.
 And getting a preservation order from the court is often the smart move.